 Ethanol injections and botulinum toxin injections are currently being explored as potential treatments for LUTS in patients with benign prostatic obstruction.

 - Studies suggest that few patients in a WW programme will progress to acute urinary retention or complications such as renal insufficiency and stones.
 Some symptoms will improve spontaneously whilst others may remain stable.
 In one group, 64% of patients continued to do well without any active treatment.
 In other studies, 85% of men were stable on WW in one year, deteriorating to 65% in five years.
 Increasing bothersome symptoms and post-void residual urine seem to be the best predictors of requirement for active treatment but the reasons for deterioration in some men are unclear.

 - Men with LUTS and small- or moderate-sized prostates will improve appreciably with lifestyle advice and alpha-blocker therapy.

-- Men with LUTS and large prostates are at significant risk of disease progression particularly if they have additional risk factors such as age >70 years or flow rate less than 10 ml/s.
-These men will benefit from treatment with lifestyle advice and 5-alpha reductase inhibitors (5-ARIs).
+- Men with LUTS and large prostates are at significant risk of disease progression particularly if they have additional risk factors such as age >70 years or significantly reduced flow rate.
+These men will benefit from treatment with lifestyle advice and 5-alpha reductase inhibitors (5-ARIs). .